 Research on how to never get sick shows that people are successfully using self-study to identify what patterns lead to a loss of health and are then using the data to correct it.
 As a whole, they make modifications in the areas of sleep, stress, nutrition, hydration, activity level, and awareness to avoid illness.

-I conducted an experiment on myself for the last 6 months to see if I could use tai chi to prevent illness and am excited to share the results.
+Reading research on the steps people took to dramatically improve their health was inspiring.
+And it was clear that awareness was a huge part of the most successful.
+I conducted an experiment on myself for the last six months to see if I could use a tai chi wellness strategy to prevent illness and am excited to share the results.

 Honestly, I was mad when I got home from vacation.
 I was ill in paradise, staring at a beach I couldn’t swim in, trading beautiful meals for crackers, avoiding my wife and daughter when the entire purpose of the trip was to spend time with them.
 It…stunk…

 Fueled by frustration and a deep desire to know why some people never get sick I was able to turn myself into one of them.
 I never get sick any more.
 It definitely could happen.
 But I am over 36 months out and am still doing great.
 Let me take you on my journey so that you can figure out how to never get sick again.
-Tai chi helped a long the way and this is just another one of many benefits of practicing tai chi.
+Using tai chi to magnify my wellness helped a long the way and this is just another one of many benefits of practicing tai chi.

 Researching How to Never Be Sick

 Here is the issue: I practice tai chi.
 Tai chi has purported health benefits.
 Yet, I don’t know that I was any more heathy than any other person.
 I did know that my tai chi teachers from China were extremely healthy.
 Some of them were even ultra-fit and smoked and drank!
+Wellness wasn’t just a perk, or extra for doing tai chi.
+A focus on tai chi for wellness was baked in right from the start.
 So I asked some questions about health.

 Are their people who never or minimally get sick?
 Lots